Hasdrubal, son of Hanno: Battle of Tunis

 The Romans followed up and captured numerous towns, including Tunis, only 16 km from Carthage.
 From Tunis the Romans raided and devastated the immediate area around Carthage.
 Many of Carthage's African possessions took the opportunity to rise in revolt.
 The city of Carthage was packed with refugees fleeing Regulus or the rebels, and food ran out.
 In despair the Carthaginians sued for peace.
 Regulus, within sight of what he took to be a thoroughly defeated Carthage, demanded harsh terms.
 Finding these unacceptable, the Carthaginians decided to fight on.

 The Carthaginians were recruiting fighting men from all over the Mediterranean region, and at around this time a large group of recruits from Greece arrived in Carthage.
 Among them was a Spartan mercenary commander, Xanthippus.
 Polybius notes that he had taken part in Spartan training methods and that he knew both how to deploy and how to manoeuvre an army.
 He made a good impression with the troops of the Carthaginian army, and was able to persuade the Carthaginian Senate that the strongest elements of their army were their cavalry and elephants and that to be deployed to best effect they needed to fight on open level ground.
-The historian John Lazenby speculates he may have previously faced elephants when Pyrrhus of Epirus attacked Sparta in the 270sBC.
+The historian John Lazenby speculates he may have previously faced elephants when Pyrrhus of Epirus attacked Sparta in the 270s BC.
 Xanthippus was put in charge of training both the new recruits and the existing army over the winter, although the committee of three Carthaginian generals retained operational control.
 As the prospect of a decisive battle drew nearer, and as Xanthippus's skill at manoeuvring the army became more evident, full control was given to him.
 Whether this was a decision of the generals, the Senate, or was forced on them by the wishes of the troops, who included many Carthaginian citizens, is not clear.